-From betting on who will win outright to who will score lowest among a group of golfers, to props on whether any golfer can hit a hole-in-one or how many birdies will be scored on a specific hole, VA online sportsbooks have an amazing range of options for most PGA, European Tour, and LPGA events.
+From betting on who will win outright to who will score lowest among a group of golfers, to props on whether any golfer can hit a hole-in-one or how many birdies will be scored on a specific hole, Virginia online sportsbooks have an amazing range of options for most PGA, European Tour, and LPGA events.

 We’ll break down all the top golf betting apps in the state, the ways you can place golf bets online, and how to find your biggest edges.

-Latest odds and lines for golf in Virginia
+Latest Odds and Lines for Golf in Virginia